peterhinch/micropython-mqtt/bridge/BRIDGE.md

 ### 2.3.2 Methods

-Principal methods.
+Bound coroutines.
 Required in most applications:
- 1. `ready` A coroutine. `await mqttlink.ready()` returns when the link is up.
- Publications and subscriptions may be started at this point.
- 2. `publish` A coroutine.
-Args: topic (str), message (str), retain (bool), qos (0/1).
+ 1. `publish` Args: topic (str), message (str), retain (bool), qos (0/1).
  Pauses until WiFi is up and a response has been received from the ESP8266.
  Defaults: `retain=False`, `qos=0`.
 The `publish` task can be launched at any time, even if an ESP8266 reboot is in progress.
 In the case of `qos==1` return will be delayed until the ESP8266 has received a `PUBACK` from the broker.
- 3. `subscribe` Mandatory args: topic (str), qos (0/1), callback.
+ 2. `subscribe` Mandatory args: topic (str), qos (0/1), callback.
 Further positional args may be supplied.
  Subscribes to the topic.
 The callback will run when a publication to the topic is received.
 The callback args are the topic, message, the `retained message`